Gourieff/comfyui-reactor-node/README.md

 ## What's new in the latest update

+### 0.4.1 <sub><sup>BETA8</sup></sub>

+- Seperate Node for the Face Restoration postprocessing (FR https://github.com/Gourieff/comfyui-reactor-node/issues/191), can be found inside ReActor's menu (RestoreFace Node)
+- (Windows) Installation can be done for Python from the System's PATH
+- Different fixes and improvements

 ### 0.4.1 <sub><sup>BETA1</sup></sub>

 - Face Restore Visibility and CodeFormer Weight (Fidelity) options are now available!
 Don't forget to reload the Node in your existing workflow